frycast/SQL_course/create-database/MySQL/README.md

 29. **Right click** [this link to the MySQL database script](https://raw.githubusercontent.com/frycast/SQL_course/master/create-database/MySQL/MySQL-database.sql) and click '**save link as**'.
 Save the file somewhere you can find it.
 The filename should be 'MySQL-database.sql'.
 30. In MySQL Workbench click 'File >> Open SQL Script' (or press CTRL+SHIFT+O).
 31. Find the file 'MySQL-database.sql' and open it.
-32. Press the small lightning bolt symbol to run the script (or press CTRL+SHIFT+ENTER).
+32. In MySQL Workbench press the small lightning bolt symbol to run the script (or press CTRL+SHIFT+ENTER).
 33. The databases have now been created.

 ## Mac